 Make Arrangements for Pets

-If you have pets, start to arrange a pet sitter or a transportation option for your furry, feathered and scaly friends.
+If you have pets, start to arrange a pet sitter or a transportation option for your furry, feathered, and scaly friends.

 Clearly Label All Boxes